-- (a) The insert fireplace must be tested and passed the tests required by AS/NZS 2918. - (b) The insert fireplace must be fitted into a masonry fireplace (including chimney) constructed in accordance with Part 3.3. - (c) The flue must be- - (i) double skin and have been tested and pass the tests required by AS/NZS 2918; or - (ii) cast iron, cellulose fibre reinforced cement not less than 9.5 mm thick, galvanised steel not less than 1.2 mm thick or such other material of at least equivalent strength and durability, installed in accordance with Section 6 of AS 1691, as though it is a flue connected to an oil heating appliance.
+- (a) The insert fireplace must be tested and passed the tests required by AS/NZS 2918. - (b) The insert fireplace must be fitted into a masonry fireplace (including chimney) constructed in accordance with Part 3.3. - (c) The flue must be double skin and have been tested and pass the tests required by AS/NZS 2918.